tamarin-prover/tamarin-prover/manual/src/003_example.md

 ~~~~ {.tamarin include="code/Tutorial.spthy"}
 ~~~~

-Obviously, you can replace 'Tutorial' with any name you like to give your theory.
-After the keyword `begin`, you can declare function symbols, equations that these function symbols must satisfy, multiset rewriting rules modeling the protocol, and lemmas specifying security properties.
-Moreover, you can also insert formal comments, to structure your theory.
-We give examples of each of these elements while modeling a simple protocol.
+You can replace 'Tutorial' with any name you like to give to your theory.
+After the keyword `begin`, you first declare function symbols, and equations that these function symbols must satisfy.
+Then you declare multiset rewriting rules that model the protocol, and finally lemmas that specify the security properties.
+Moreover, you can also insert comments, to structure your theory.
+We give examples of each of these elements while modeling this simple protocol.

-In this protocol, a client C generates a fresh symmetric key 'k', encrypts it with the public key of a server 'S' and sends it to 'S'.
-The server confirms the receipt of the key by sending back its hash to the client.
-In Alice-and-Bob notation the protocol would read as follows.
+Recall the Alice-and-Bob notation of the protocol:

   C -> S: aenc{k}pk(S)
   C <- S: h(k)

-This protocol is artificial and it satisfies only very weak security guarantees.
-We can prove that from the perspective of the client, the freshly generated key is secret provided that the server is uncompromised.

-We model this protocol in three steps.
+We model this particular protocol in three steps.
 First, we declare the function symbols and the equations defining them.
 Then, we introduce multiset rewriting rules modeling a public key infrastructure (PKI) and the protocol.
 Finally, we state the expected security properties.

 Function Signature and Equational Theory